Living in Sunderland

 Outdoor spaces

-We love our central city location, but one of the great things about living here is that you're never far away from open, outdoor spaces, with the coast and countryside right within your reach.
+We love our central city location, but one of the great things about living here is that you're never far away from the great outdoors, with the coast and countryside right within your reach.

 A view along the River Tyne of the bridges of Newcastle and Gateshead